FEM Elasticity#

 Elasticity FEM requires the following material properties:

-If materials are not defined for a volume region, properties default to the physical constants.
+Varying material properties can be applied to different volumes.
+If materials are not defined for a volume region, properties default to the physical constants for that system.

 Initial Conditions#